 Eye treatment is given to babies to help prevent infections that the baby may have picked up on their trip through the birth canal.

 In some states in the United States it is a law that babies have this treatment.
 It’s irritating to babies’ eyes and causes blurry vision.
 If your state requires it ask that it be delayed for an hour or so.
 Opt out of eye ointment if you can (unless you have an active vaginal infection).

 Vitamin K is another routine treatment given to babies.
 It’s believed to help newborn blood to clot (because newborn blood is low in vitamin K for the first several days after birth.)

-Vitamin K can be given as an injection or orally.
-It's a foreign substance introduced into your baby's body.
+Nurses can give a Vitamin K dose as an injection or orally.
+It’s a foreign substance introduced into your baby’s body.
 Newborns begin Vitamin K production around the eighth day of life.
 If you decide to get Vitamin K for your baby I recommend you insist on it being given orally.

-If you're in the hospital the issue of vaccinations will come up.
+If you’re in the hospital the issue of vaccinations will come up.
 The Hepatitis B vaccine is often given to newborns.
 Research the Hep.
 B vaccine, and all vaccines, very carefully.
-For a balanced view from a mostly pro-vaccine doctor (this is a well-written book!) read The Vaccine Book.
-For a resons to consider not vaccinating read Healing Our Children (Check out my review of Healing Our Children)
+For a balanced view from a mostly pro-vaccine doctor read The Vaccine Book (I recommend this well-written book).
+For reasons to consider not vaccinating read Healing Our Children (very thought-provoking with excellent info on child nutrition, too)

 One of the most emotionally charged newborn care choices today is that of circumcision.
-Your baby doesn't need to be circumcised.
+You don’t need to have your baby circumcised.
 Remember that circumcision is a surgery and your newborn does feel pain.
-It's important to understand that there are no proven health benefits to newborn circumcision.
+It’s important to understand that there are no proven health benefits to newborn circumcision.

 If you do decide to have a circumcision performed on your baby waiting until your newborn’s own vitamin K production has begun around the eighth day of life is a wise choice.